mre/idiomatic-rust/README.md

 * [Rust Cookbook](https://github.com/brson/rust-cookbook) - Examples that demonstrate good practices to accomplish common programming tasks in Rust.
 * [rust-api-guidelines](https://github.com/brson/rust-api-guidelines) - An extensive list of recommendations for idiomatic Rust APIs.

+## History

+Coming from Python I loved to have some guidelines on how "idiomatic Python" looks like.
+I was inspired by the likes of Peter Norvig, who wrote this amazing article about spellchecker for example: http://norvig.com/spell-correct.html.
+And, of course, the [Zen of Python](https://www.python.org/dev/peps/pep-0020/)

+The goal is to have a peer-reviewed collection of articles/talks/repos which teach idiomatic Rust style.
+It's a community project.
+If this becomes a thing I plan to move it to some "semi-official" place like rust-nursery or so.
+But first I need YOUR help for that ;-)

 ## License

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)